bernardocrodrigues/meta-cosmic/docs/_build/html/_sources/index.rst.txt

 ------------

-What it is.
+What it is
 ===========

-CosmicOS is a lightweight Linux Operating System that brings you a customized sandbox tuned for distributed computing applications mainly for educational purposes.
+**CosmicOS** is a lightweight Linux Distribution that ships a customized sandbox tuned for distributed computing and cloud applications.

-That's it, use CosmicOS to power your
+Taking influence on `CoreOS <https://coreos.com>`_, CosmicOS tries to implement the concept of "Container Linux" in a acessible way by targeting embedded devices, such as the Raspberry Pi.
+Seting up a cluster of Pis is cheaper than doing the same with Intels or AMDs after all.

+Containerized applications on embedded devices are also becoming a trend thanks to the benefits of fast time-to-market, high decoupling and reproductibility.

-Its features.
+Its features
 ======================

 - **Yocto compatible** - CosmicOS is built completely from source using the latest branch (warrior) of the `Yocto framework <https://www.yoctoproject.org>`_.
 Clone, customize and build it yourself.
 - **Based on the Angstrom Distribution** - Supporting everything from toasters to servers.
-- **Lightweight** - Core elements take only 250MB of storage and 30mb of RAM.
+- **Lightweight** - Core elements take only 400mb of storage and 80mb of RAM.
 - **Docker Container Engine** - CosmicOS ships with the world most popular container runtime.
 - **Python** - Native Python support.

-Supported devices.
+Supported devices
 ==================
+CosmicOS is scripted within Yocto, so you could potentially build it to any target discribed in Yocto's BSPs.
+However, the only targets currently being tested are:

 - Raspberry Pi 3

+If you manage to build it for something else, please let me know and I'll mention it here.

-Try it.
+Try it
 =======

 1. Download the latest release

-Build it.
+Build it
 =========

 Building and customizing CosmicOS is really easy thanks to the Yocto framework.
 Check the build guides for more information about it.